 04. Attest the Agreement with Notary Public OR Make it Registered in Local Sub-Registrar.

 Then after that make your agreement attested from Notary Public or Make it Registered from Local Sub-Registrar.

 Note: It’s the choice of both the parties that mutually whether they want the Agreement attested from Notary Public or want to register it in Sub-Registrar Office.
 If you are going to make the Rent Agreement for more than 1 year than it’s recommended to make it registered in Sub-Registrar Office with stamp duty as the validity for Notarial Stamp in case of Agreement is for 1 year.

 We provide the fully drafted rental agreement including the important terms and conditions.
-We provide service at the doorstep in which simply what you have to do is Provide us your details by filling up the form(designed securely to capture your data),place the order and we will quickly draft your Rental Agreement along with prescribed e-stamp paper and deliver it to you at your place.
+And service at the doorstep in which simply what you have to do is provide us your details by filling up the form(designed securely to capture your data), place the order and we will quickly draft your Rental Agreement along with prescribed e-stamp paper and deliver it to you at your place.

 Wait!
 Its not the End we also want to discuss with you about The Stamp Duty in Haryana and its Registration Process.
 Kindly Have a Look-

-The Stamp Duty is Calculated on the basis of the Annual Rent of a property.
-The Stamp Duty for Haryana is as follow:-
+The Stamp Duty is calculated on the basis of the Annual Rent of a property.
+The Stamp Duty for Haryana is as follows:-

-If you are going to Register your Rental Agreement then apart from the Stamp Duty Charges, extra Registration Charges also needs to be paid.
-The Registration Charges is as follow as per the Transaction Value-
+So, if you are going to Register your Rental Agreement then apart from the Stamp Duty Charges, extra Registration Charges also needs to be paid.
+The Registration Charges is as follows as per the Transaction Value-

 - 1 to 50,000 – Rs.
 100/-